 Sleeping Bear Dunes National Lakeshore (ABC News: the Most Beautiful Place in America) offers a combined 100 miles of hiking on 13 trails.
 The Bay View Trail is a hilly hike of 7.5 miles and offers a spectacular view of Lake Michigan.
 Catch the ferry boat to the South and North Manitou Islands, both part of Sleeping Bear.
 On South Manitou you can hike past Florence Lake, take in the wreck of the Francisco Morazan or enjoy a ten mile hike around the island.
 Experience nature and hike along the bluffs on North Manitou.

 Plan a trip to Pictured Rocks National Lakeshore in the Upper Peninsula.
 Hike the 90 miles of trails within Pictured Rocks 73,000 acres along 42 miles of Lake Superior's south shore.
-You can also take a tour of the Au Sable Point Light Station, about 12 miles from Grand Marais; it’s a 1.5-mile hike between the parking lot and the lighthouse.
-Summer tours are Wednesday – Sunday through September 15 as staffing permits.
-The 30-40 minute tour is just $3 for those six and older.
+You can also take a tour of the Au Sable Point Light Station, about 12 miles from Grand Marais; its a 1.5-mile hike between the parking lot and the lighthouse.

 The Hoist Lakes Foot Travel Area is part of the Huron-Manistee National Forest and managed for hikers.
 There is plenty to see including wetlands, wildlife and rich forestry.
 Hoist offers 20 miles of trails for intermediate and advanced hikers with steep hills that rise up to 1,000 feet.
 If you are looking for solitude, this is the place you want to be.

 Waterloo-Pinckney Recreation Hiking Trail is a 36-mile point-to-point trail located between Chelsea and Pinckney.
 The trail is rated as moderate and includes the picturesque Pond Lily Lookout and Sackrider Hill, a climb 1,200 foot climb.
-Take a rest at the Gerald E. Eddy Discovery Center mid-way along the trail to learn about the area’s unique natural communities, cultural history and to participate in the interactive geology exhibits.
-The Waterloo Recreation Area is the third largest park in Michigan with more than 20,000 acres.
+Take a rest at the Gerald E. Eddy Discovery Center mid-way along the trail to learn about the areas unique natural communities, cultural history and to participate in the interactive geology exhibits.
+The Waterloo Recreation Area features more than 20,000 acres total.